West Side Line: 1930s grade separation

-Donald Trump and Riverside South
+Later history

 The New York Central Railroad was merged into Penn Central in 1968.
-In 1976, the combined Penn Central, following a merger, became the largest part of Conrail.
-Conrail continued to operate freight along the West Side Line until 1980.
+In 1976, the combined Penn Central, following a bankruptcy and then a merger, became the largest part of Conrail.
+Conrail continued to operate freight along the West Side Line until 1980, when the line north of 31st Street was acquired by Amtrak..

+Riverside South development

 Donald Trump optioned the 60th Street Yard in 1974.
 Riverside South, the development project he ultimately began there, was then the city's biggest private residential development; it faced opposition from many people living on the Upper West Side.
 To obtain approval of his project, Trump agreed to substantially reduce the size of his ambitions, build Riverside Park South on 23 acre of the yard, and donate the park and the right-of-way for a relocated highway to the city.

-The line north of 31st Street was acquired by Amtrak.
-The southernmost part of the High Line (south of Bank Street) had been removed in the 1960s; the structure from Bank to Gansevoort Streets was removed some 20 years later.
-The northernmost block of the High Line viaduct, between 34th and 35th Streets, was rerouted to the south of 34th Street in the 1980s because the ramp to 35th Street was demolished as part of the Javits Center's construction.
-However, the realigned ramp was never used.
-By mid-2005, the rest of the High Line was owned by CSX, which acquired it after the 1999 breakup of Conrail.

-Current usage
+As a result of construction to redevelop the yard was redeveloped into Riverside South in the late 1990s and 2000s, the West Side Line tracks were covered.
+This joined the two tunnel sections created in the 1930s to the north and south, forming one long almost-contiguous tunnel south of 120th Street.